The 5 Best Canon A-1 Camera Lenses

 Canon FD 35-105mm f/3.5 & Vivitar Series 1 70-210mm f/3.5

-- Image quality will likely not be good when shot with the largest aperture.
+- Image quality will not be good when shot wide open.

-- One or possibly both ends of the focal range may suffer from a significant amount of distortion.
+- One or both ends of the focal range may suffer from a large amount of distortion.

 Alternative Zoom Lenses

 Regarding pricing, many older zoom camera lenses are going to be affordable.

 - Canon FD 70-210mm f/4

 - Canon FD 28-85mm f/4

 Vivitar 90mm f/2.8 & Vivitar 55mm f/2.8

 - My second favorite vintage macro lens.